 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Watercolor, Proper, Parchment, Pointed, Azure, Bend, Flag, Barbed, Double-headed, Seeded, Overall, Head, Cantoned, Charged, Tusk, Ogee, Pean, Cotised, Tusked, Outlined in sable, Outlined in the field tincture, Ten, Two, Elephant, In bend sinister, Coat of arms, Diminished cross, Mullet, Male figure, Personal, Gules, Illuminated, Chief, Juchter van Bergen Quast, Rudolph Andries Ulrich, Motto, Hand, Eight, Or, Statant, Passant, Patty, Argent, Registro Internacional de Armas Gentilicias, Rose, Sable, Sinister, Vert, Socioeconomic and One.
+Watercolor, Proper, Parchment, Pointed, Azure, Bend, Flag, Barbed, Double-headed, Seeded, Overall, Head, Cantoned, Charged, Tusk, Ogee, Pean, Cotised, Tusked, Outlined in sable, Outlined in the field tincture, Ten, Elephant, In bend sinister, Diminished cross, Mullet, Male figure, Personal, Gules, Illuminated, Chief, Juchter van Bergen Quast, Rudolph Andries Ulrich, Motto, Hand, Semi-circular, Eight, Or, Statant, Passant, Patty, Argent, Registro Internacional de Armas Gentilicias, Rose, Sable, Sinister, Vert, Socioeconomic, Freehand and One.

 Dr. Antonio Salmerón y Cabañas,